 One of the major problems in the Feldenkrais community is presenting the Method to professional and other audiences.
 We need skills in design and presentation to effectively communicate to communities outside our own.

 The ability to present yourself and the Method in an effective and interesting manner, are as important as your skills practicing the Method.
 This may very well be the most crucial workshop you can take to sustain your career and further the recognition of the Method.

 We will use theater exercises and video feedback to make your personal style of communication more effective in addressing audiences that are important to you.

 How to Prepare Yourself

 Our postural preparation is a crucial factor in organizing our perceptions and actions.
-How we prepare ourselves for a presentation, an Awareness Through Movement or Functional Integration lesson, can influence the outcome more than our technical proficiency on that particular day.
+How we prepare ourselves for a presentation or movement lessons can influence the outcome more than our technical proficiency on that particular day.

 How do you reach inside yourself to create a profound and unique experience for your students and clients?
 How do you use yourself to create a specific feeling in a teaching situation?
 How can you share your passion with an audience in a way that engages them more fully?
 How can you utilize your doubts and insecurities as assets to create a unique teaching style?

 This workshop will show you how to become a more effective guide by preparing for surprises and challenges from the inside.
 You will learn how to engage your students by creating situations that are outside of their usual habits and experiences.